List of criminal organizations in DC Comics: Darklight

 Twins who worked for Two-Face.

 Deadly Duo

 The team of Lex Luthor and Brainiac.

 Death Row

 A team of assassins made up of Guillotine, Hangman, Hypo, Smoke, and Volt.

 Deathstroke's Titans

 A band of mercenaries, Deathstroke's Titans included Cheshire, Cinder, Osiris, and Tattooed Man.

 Defense Department Intelligence

 The Defense Department Intelligence (DDI) was the military arm of the United States Justice Department who hunted Swamp Thing.
 Dwight Wicker was its director during this time and Matthew Cable one of its top operatives.

 DEMON

 DEMON is a terrorist organization, dedicated to "Destruction, Extortion, Murder, Overthrow of Nations", based in the Near Eastern country of Sinsubhani.
 It was broken up by Superman in Superman #191 (November 1966).

 Demon's Fist

 A unit in the League of Assassins led by Ra's al Ghul's granddaughter Mara that includes Plague, Stone, Blank, and Nightstorm.

-Demons Three

-The Demons Three are three demonic brothers consisting of Abnegazar, Ghast, and Rath.
-Their powers are bound to three mystic artifacts: the Green Bell of Uthool, the Silver Wheel of Nyorlath, and the Red Jar of Calythos.